Writing in the Humanities and Arts

 Dissertations and Theses

-AHA Graduate and Early Career Committee.
+Lipkowitz, Elise.
+(Ed.)
+(2008).
 From Concept to Completion: A Dissertation-Writing Guide for History Students.
-2008.
+American Historical Association and Oxford University Press.

 Twelve historians offer advice on the dissertation-writing process in the field of history.
 Includes chapters on choosing a topic, obtaining funding, managing the dissertation committee, organizing archival materials, using sources, and overcoming writer’s block.

 Bolker, Joan.
-Writing Your Dissertation in Fifteen Minutes a Day: A Guide to Starting, Revising, and Finishing Your Doctoral Thesis.
-1998.
+(1998).
+Write Your Dissertation in Fifteen Minutes a Day: A Guide to Starting, Revising, and Finishing Your Doctoral Thesis.
+Macmillan.

 This is one of several “write your dissertation” guides on the market, and it’s one of relatively few that gears itself toward writers of all disciplines.
 Bolker here is part career counselor, part writing coach, and part therapist.
-She seems particularly interested in the ways that graduate students block themselves from completing the dissertation through fear, ambivalence, procrastination, etc. Recommended as a general reference on the dissertation process, although some issues might require more specialized help for individual writers.
+She seems particularly interested in the ways that graduate students block themselves from completing the dissertation through fear, ambivalence, procrastination, etc. We assign chapters 3, 4, and 8 (drafting and revisiong) in many of our dissertation programs, and the whole book works well as a general reference on the dissertation writing process, although some issues might require more specialized help for individual writers.

-Clark, Irene L. Writing the Successful Thesis and Dissertation: Entering the Conversation.
-2006.
+Clark, Irene L. (2006).
+Writing the successful thesis and dissertation: Entering the conversation.
+Prentice Hall Press.

-Lovitts, Barbara E. and Ellen Wert.
+Lovitts, Barbara E. and Wert, Ellen L. (2008).
 Developing Quality Dissertations in the Humanities: A Graduate Student’s Guide to Achieving Excellence.
 2008.
 Stylus Publishing.

 Working from the premise that "It is methodicalness and routinization. . . that help us produce theses, dissertations, and books," (3), this short book presents a detailed process for coming up with a realistic writing schedule and deadlines.
 Zerubavel explains management strategies for long writing projects: scheduling regular writing time, making outlines, setting realistic expectations, adhering to deadlines, etc.